neilmispelaar/canada-campaign-page/README.md

 * [License](#license)

+## Getting Started

+1. Review the section entitled [Government of Canada Rules and Regs](#government-of-canada-rules-and-regs)
+2.

 ## Government of Canada Rules and Regs

 The following are a list of Government of Canada rules and regulations that have to be followed when creating content for and publishing to the [Canada.ca](https://canada.ca) website:

-* Content and IA Specification

 ### Content and IA Specification